jalantechnologies/deedlock-smartcontract/README.md

 ```

 ### 1. Creating a property token using Web3.

 Function name: createProperty

 Input fields to create a property:

      Owner wallet address
      Property address
      Owner name
-    owner email address
+     Owner email address

 Response:

      success (boolean field): true if token created successfully, else it return false

 Event emitted:

-    PropertyTokenCreated: Once the property token is successfully created and added to owner's wallet address, then PropertyTokenCreated event is emitted.
+    PropertyTokenCreated: Once the property token is successfully created and added to owner's wallet address,
+    then PropertyTokenCreated event is emitted.

     Data returned:

         _to: Property owner's wallet address
         propertyAddress

 ### 2. Getting property details using property address using Web3.

 Function name: getPropertyOwnerDetails

 Input fields:

      Property address
      Index (You need to pass 1 as default value)

 Output fields:
      Owner name
      Owner email
      Owner wallet address
      Deed URL

 ### 3. Get full title history associated with property using the address.

 Function name: getPropertyOwnerDetails

 Input fields:

      Property address
      Index (To show current owner of property, index = 1)

 Output fields:

      Owner name
      Owner email
      Owner wallet address
      Deed URL
-    Previous index exist (It is the boolean value, which is set to true in the case there is some previous owner exists.
-If previous index exist then the value of index will become index-1 and call the same function to get previous owner's details.)
+     Previous index exist (It is the boolean value, which is set to true in the case there is some
+     previous owner exists.
+If previous index exist then the value of index will become index-1 and
+     call the same function to get previous owner's details.)
-    Next index exist (It is the boolean value, which is set to true in the case there is some next owner exists.
-If next index exist then the value of index will become index+1 and call the same function to get next owner's details.)
+     Next index exist (It is the boolean value, which is set to true in the case there is some
+     next owner exists.
+If next index exist then the value of index will become index+1 and call
+     the same function to get next owner's details.)